LANDING ZONES

 • If you feel your rights have been compromised, the police should be contacted (as well as the NEVHGC).

-The NEVHGC takes landowner relationships very seriously and a lot of committee time and effort goes into maintaining them for the sustainability of the sport.
+The NEVHGC takes landowner relationships seriously and a lot of committee time and effort goes into maintaining them for the sustainability of the sport.
 Please do your part by planning your flights accordingly and reporting any issues back to the committee.
 Knowing about incidents ahead of landowner phone calls makes for a much more productive outcome.

 Interact with Us